parindapranami/Restaurant-Food-Ordering-System/README.md

 The Checkout GUI is run by the cashier, it generates and displays the bill for the order of the selected table (Provided all orders are completed).
 After bill generation it clears the order from the Kitchen.

+The Database.csv file keeps a track of all the orders with completed payments along with a timestamp